Definition and Example of Credit Card Churning

 - The date you opened the credit card

-- The date the annual fee will be charged if it's waived in the first year (if you're not keeping the account, you need to close the account before this date)
+- The credit card's annual fee and the date the fee will be charged if it's waived in the first year (if you're not keeping the account, close the account before this date)

-- The bonus
+- The bonus amount